Bassem Youssef: Al Bernameg (2011–2014)

-Al Bernameg Season 3 continues on MBC MASR

 After terminating the contract with CBC, the production company behind Al Bernameg received offers from different TV channels.
 The third season was scheduled to air during the first quarter of 2014.
 In February 2014 it was announced that Youssef had signed a deal with the Middle East Broadcasting Center and that they would start broadcasting Al Bernameg from 7 February on MBC MASR satellite channel.
 Al-Bernameg achieved unprecedented weekly viewership ratings for 11 consecutive weeks.
 On one of the shows, Youssef mocked the Egyptian military's claims to be able to cure hepatitis C and AIDS.
 In June 2014, after a six-week break during the 2014 Egyptian presidential election campaign, the Al-Bernameg team held a press conference where Youssef announced the termination of the show due to pressure on both the show and the airing channel.
 He felt that the political climate in Egypt was too dangerous to continue the show.